 On the evening of our first day in Paris, Sam and I decided to push through our jet-lag induced fog and visit one of the city’s most iconic and hilly neighborhoods: Montmartre.

 For more than a century Montmartre was the neighborhood of choice for premier artists such as Renoir, Picasso, Monet, and Van Gough because of the low rent and vibrant society.

 Though Montmartre has become a popular tourist destination and increased rent has driven many artists away, the area has retained its character and charm.
 A walk through the cobblestone streets is like taking a step back in time to when writers scribbled away at cafes and artists’ studios lined the streets.

 The best way to see Montmartre is to simply meander the streets and take in the scenery.
-Though the weather was pretty overcast and drizzly while we were there (I wasn’t kidding when I said we always have bad weather when we travel…) and Sam and I were both a little crazy with jet lag, I fell in love with area immediately.
+Though the weather was pretty overcast and drizzly while we were there, and Sam and I were both a little crazy with jet lag, I fell in love with area immediately.